-The Song Jiagou Gold Mine ("Song Jiagou" or the "Project"), located in the Chinese province of Shandong, is the Company's flagship project.
-The Company began commercial production in May 2011.
-The Company expects gold production to continue to increase during the next twelve months as the Company commences to process the higher grade ore from the main ore body at Song Jiagou.
-The Company has completed the construction of the new on-site assay lab and is in the process of implementing improved grade control, which should lead to higher head grades of ore delivered to the mill.
+The Company completed the construction of the new on-site assay lab in July 2013.
 The improvements in the on-site assay lab will allow for better analytical determinations and the expansion of the lab facilities will allow for more samples to be processed on a daily basis, resulting in better information for the mining operations.

-On July 29, 2013, the Company completed of the exchange provided for in the Acquisition Agreement ("Agreement") with Yantai Dahedong Processing Co.
+On July 29, 2013, the Company completed the exchange provided for in the Exchange Agreement ("Agreement") with Yantai Dahedong Processing Co.
 Ltd ("Dahedong").
 As a result, Dahedong now holds a 25% equity stake in the Company's Chinese subsidiary, Yantai Zhongjia Mining Co.
-Ltd., in place of the 25% Net Profits granted to it in 2010.
+Ltd., in place of the 25% Net Profits Interest granted to it in 2010.
 JVCo owns the Muping Property in the Chinese province of Shandong, China.
 Majestic indirectly owns a 71% interest in JVCo through its 94% interest in Majestic Yantai, which now owns a 75% interest in JVCo.
 Dahedong's acquisition of the other 25% of JVCo effectively means that it has a 25% working interest in JVCo in place of an entitlement to 25% of Net Profits.
 As a result, Dahedong is now obligated to contribute 25% of capital and other expenses for expansion and improvement of the mining facilities, as well as other capital expenses associated with mining operations.
 JVCo will continue to have the use of Dahedong's mining assets at no cost to JVCo, including various land use contracts with the Chinese government for the operation of processing mills and disposal of tailings, water rights, two mills with processing capacities of 200 and 1,200 tonnes per day respectively, and related buildings and other mining facilities, machinery and equipment.